 \begin{example} Consider an expansion $\sB = (V,E,N)$ of a universal countable homogeneous graph by a binary non-edge relation $N$.
 This structure is a model-complete core.
 It is homogeneous, in fact, 2-homogeneous, i.e., every orbit is definable by a conjunction of binary atoms: with $E, N$ and $=$.
-It is also finitely bounded: a structure $\mathbb{C}$ embeds into $\sB$ if and only if $E^{\mathbb{C}}$ contains neither $(x,x)$ (an $E$-loop) nor $(x,y)$ without $(y,x)$ (an $E$-arrow) and $N^{\mathbb{C}}$ contains neither $(x,x)$ (an $N$-loop) nor $(x,y)$ without $(y,x)$ (an $N$-arrow) and there are no $\{x,y\}$ marked both as an edge and a non-edge.
-Since all the bounds are of size at most $2$, $\sB$ is a $2$-bounded structure from Theorem~\ref{thm:main}.
+It is also finitely bounded: a structure $\mathbb{C}$ embeds into $\sB$ if and only if $E^{\mathbb{C}}$ contains neither $(x,x)$ (an $E$-loop) nor $(x,y)$ without $(y,x)$ (an $E$-arrow) and $N^{\mathbb{C}}$ contains neither $(x,x)$ (an $N$-loop) nor $(x,y)$ without $(y,x)$ (an $N$-arrow) and there are no $\{x,y\}$ marked both as an edge and a non-edge or marked neither as en edge nor as a non-edge.
+Since all the bounds are of size at most $2$, $\sB$ is a $2$-bounded structure that satisfies the prerequisites needed for Theorem~\ref{thm:main}.

 The group of automorphisms of $\sB$ is transitive, that is, every element can be mapped onto any other by an appropriate automorphism.
-Therefore, one cannot define a subset of $V$, and hence an implication over a pair of variables as defined above for finite structure.
+Therefore, one cannot define a non-trivial subset of $V$, and hence an implication over a pair of variables as defined above for a finite structure.
 On the other hand, $\phi(x_1, x_2, y_1, y_2) \equiv (E(x_1, x_2) \wedge E(y_1, y_2)) \vee (N(x_1, x_2) \wedge N(y_1, y_2))$ is, according to Definition~\ref{def:inf-implication}, an $(E, (x_1, x_2), E, (y_1, y_2))$-implication.
-It is somewhat easy to see that there is a first-order reduction from Graph Unreachability to $\csp(\sB')$ where $\sB'$ extends $\sB$ with the relation defined by $\phi$.
-We replace any vertex by a pair of variables, add $E(x_1, x_2)$ for the source and $N(y_1, y_2)$ for a target.
-On the other hand, the structure $\sB$ is easily seen to have finite duality (the only obstructions are an $E$-loop and an $N$-loop and a two-element structure which imposes both $E$ and $N$ on its elements).
+It is quite easy to see that there is a first-order reduction from \unreach to $\csp(\sB')$ where $\sB'$ extends $\sB$ with the relation defined by $\phi$.
+We replace any vertex with a pair of variables, adding $E(x_1, x_2)$ for the source and $N(y_1, y_2)$ for the target.
+On the other hand, the structure $\sB$ is easily seen to have finite duality (the only obstructions are an $E$-loop, an $ N$-loop, and a two-element structure which imposes both $E$ and $N$ on its elements).
 Hence, $\csp(\sB)$ is first-order definable and in non-uniform AC$^0$. \end{example}

 A very similar example may be given for the universal homogeneous triangle-free graph.
 We consider the rational order below.